aborroy/alf-tengine-xml/README.md

 ## Features

 - Extracts metadata from XML files and maps it to Alfresco properties.
-- Compatible with Alfresco Community and Enterprise versions (23.x).
+- Compatible with Alfresco Community and Enterprise versions.
 - Provides a test HTML interface for local validation.
 - Supports Docker deployment for easy integration.